South Jersey Industries (NYSE:SJI) Updates FY 2021 Earnings Guidance

-South Jersey Industries (NYSE:SJI) issued an update on its FY 2021 earnings guidance on Wednesday morning.
+South Jersey Industries (NYSE:SJI) updated its FY 2021 earnings guidance on Wednesday.
 The company provided earnings per share guidance of $1.550-$1.650 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.620.
 The company issued revenue guidance of -.

-South Jersey Industries (NYSE:SJI) last released its quarterly earnings results on Wednesday, August 4th.
-The utilities provider reported $0.02 earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.01) by $0.03.
-South Jersey Industries had a net margin of 5.22% and a return on equity of 10.83%.
-The business had revenue of $311.83 million during the quarter, compared to analyst estimates of $260.37 million.
-During the same period last year, the business earned ($0.01) EPS.
-The business’s revenue was up 20.0% on a year-over-year basis.
-Analysts predict that South Jersey Industries will post 1.62 EPS for the current year.

-SJI has been the topic of a number of research analyst reports.
-Mizuho increased their price objective on shares of South Jersey Industries from $24.00 to $26.00 and gave the company a neutral rating in a research note on Thursday, May 27th.
+A number of analysts have recently issued reports on the stock.
+Morgan Stanley dropped their price objective on shares of South Jersey Industries from $26.00 to $25.00 and set an equal weight rating on the stock in a research note on Tuesday, July 20th.
+TheStreet downgraded shares of South Jersey Industries from a b rating to a c+ rating in a research report on Thursday, August 5th.
+JPMorgan Chase & Co. raised shares of South Jersey Industries from an underweight rating to a neutral rating and raised their price target for the stock from $25.00 to $27.00 in a research report on Tuesday, May 11th.
+Mizuho raised their price target on shares of South Jersey Industries from $24.00 to $26.00 and gave the stock a neutral rating in a research report on Thursday, May 27th.
 They noted that the move was a valuation call.
-JPMorgan Chase & Co. upgraded shares of South Jersey Industries from an underweight rating to a neutral rating and increased their price objective for the company from $25.00 to $27.00 in a research note on Tuesday, May 11th.
-Zacks Investment Research upgraded shares of South Jersey Industries from a hold rating to a buy rating and set a $28.00 price objective on the stock in a research note on Wednesday, August 11th.
-TheStreet downgraded shares of South Jersey Industries from a b rating to a c+ rating in a research report on Thursday, August 5th.
-Finally, Morgan Stanley reduced their price target on shares of South Jersey Industries from $26.00 to $25.00 and set an equal weight rating on the stock in a research report on Tuesday, July 20th.
-Five investment analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-The company currently has an average rating of Hold and an average price target of $27.50.
+Finally, Zacks Investment Research raised shares of South Jersey Industries from a hold rating to a buy rating and set a $28.00 price target for the company in a research report on Wednesday, August 11th.
+Five investment analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
+According to MarketBeat.com, the stock currently has an average rating of Hold and an average target price of $27.50.

+The company also recently declared a quarterly dividend, which will be paid on Monday, October 4th.
+Stockholders of record on Friday, September 10th will be issued a dividend of $0.303 per share.
+This represents a $1.21 annualized dividend and a dividend yield of 4.85%.
+The ex-dividend date of this dividend is Thursday, September 9th.
+South Jersey Industries’s dividend payout ratio (DPR) is 72.02%.

-In related news, Director Sheila Hartnett-Devlin sold 5,256 shares of the stock in a transaction dated Friday, June 4th.
-The shares were sold at an average price of $27.59, for a total value of $145,013.04.
-Following the sale, the director now owns 18,523 shares of the company’s stock, valued at approximately $511,049.57.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-0.53% of the stock is owned by company insiders.
+In other news, Director Sheila Hartnett-Devlin sold 5,256 shares of the business’s stock in a transaction on Friday, June 4th.
+The shares were sold at an average price of $27.59, for a total transaction of $145,013.04.
+Following the completion of the transaction, the director now owns 18,523 shares of the company’s stock, valued at $511,049.57.
+The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+Insiders own 0.53% of the company’s stock.

-A hedge fund recently bought a new stake in South Jersey Industries stock.
-OLD Mission Capital LLC bought a new stake in shares of South Jersey Industries, Inc. (NYSE:SJI) during the 3rd quarter, according to the company in its most recent Form 13F filing with the SEC.
-The firm bought 46,312 shares of the utilities provider’s stock, valued at approximately $892,000.
+An institutional investor recently bought a new position in South Jersey Industries stock.
+OLD Mission Capital LLC acquired a new stake in shares of South Jersey Industries, Inc. (NYSE:SJI) during the third quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The fund acquired 46,312 shares of the utilities provider’s stock, valued at approximately $892,000.
 Institutional investors and hedge funds own 83.22% of the company’s stock.

 South Jersey Industries, Inc is a holding company, which engages in the provision of energy-related products and services.
 It operates through the following segments: SJG Utility Operations; ETG Utility Operations; ELK Utility Operations, Wholesale Energy Operations; Retail Electric Operations; Appliance Service Operations; Midstream; and Corporate & Services.